 Small Business Funding

 - The Small Business Administration’s Economic Injury Disaster Loan (EIDL) program provides small businesses with working capital loans of up to $2 million that can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.
 Since Governor McMaster’s declaration of a state of emergency, this funding is now available to all qualifying small business owners in all 46 counties of South Carolina.
-Currently, no additional applications are being processed due to appropriation limits already reached.
+EIDL applications have re-opened as of 06/16/2020.
 Learn more.

 - As part of the recently adopted CARES Act, the Paycheck Protection Program (PPP) authorizes loans for small businesses to help cover payroll expenses.
 These loans may be forgivable, and loans are applied for through local SBA lenders (banks).
-PPP has resumed lending as of 04/27/2020.
+The deadline to apply for PPP is June 30, 2020.
 Learn more.

 - As part of the recently adopted CARES Act, eligible employers may qualify for an Employee Retention Tax Credit.
 The Employee Retention Credit is a fully refundable tax credit for employers equal to 50 percent of qualified wages (including allocable qualified health plan expenses) that Eligible Employers pay their employees.
 This Employee Retention Credit applies to qualified wages paid after March 12, 2020, and before January 1, 2021.
 Learn more.